 New Mexico has been granted an extension under the Real ID Act of 2005 that allows current state-issued driver’s licenses and IDs to be accepted for boarding commercial flights.
 Until 2020*, you may continue to renew and use the non-federal-compliant driver’s license, which is now referred to as a Driver Authorization Card (DAC).

-In order to get or renew your DAC, you need the right documents to establish proof of identity and age, federal identification number and New Mexico residency.
+In order to get or renew your DAC, you need the right documents to establish proof of identity, date of birth and New Mexico residency.
 The list of acceptable documents is below.

 DOCUMENTATION YOU NEED